 Kareem Jackson was below average and was being picked on as the team’s number one corner.
 When Johnathan Joseph came to Houston he instantly took over the duties of covering the number one receiver and did so admirably hardly allowing a single player to go over a hundred yards against him.

 Joseph can’t be looked at in a vacuum however, as he has a huge impact on everyone around him.
 First and most notably he has made Kareem Jackson better both by teaching him technique and by allowing him to cover number two receivers instead of ones.
 Second he has made the job of the pass rush infinitely easier as they have more time to get to the quarterback because his receivers aren’t instantly open.
 Finally, it’s made Wade Phillips job easier as he can now call exotic blitz packages and leave Joseph on an island because Joseph has earned the trust of the Texans to not get burned.

 Joseph has also shown himself to be the consummate team player, restructuring his contract so that the Texans could re-sign Matt Schaub to a hefty contract extension.

 So, if you’re considered overpaid when you are in the top ten at your position but being paid significantly less to your counterparts, or for making everyone around you better, or when you take less money to help the team win, then Forbes hit the nail on the head.
 Johnathan Joseph is definitely overpaid.

-Topics: Johnathan Joseph
+Tags: Johnathan Joseph